PoinT GOResearch

 Meta-Analysis Findings

-• Strength response: Stronger athletes (relative squat strength greater than 1.5× body weight) show 2-3× larger PAP effect than weaker athletes
+• Strength dependence: Stronger athletes (relative squat strength ≥1.5× body weight) show a 2–3× larger PAP effect than athletes below this threshold.
+This is the single strongest predictor of PAP responsiveness.

 Programming Protocols